kyphan38/web/assets/docs/study/soft skills/3-ccc.md

 - Visibility helps with flow, the first way of DevOps, to showcase that the work is happening and the way we want it to happen
 - This section talked about strategies and barriers for making work visible

-## Story - How to wreck a team versus how to align it
+## Story - How to Wreck a Team Versus How to Align It

 Context